netopiapayments/doc.netopia-payments.com/docs/payment-api/v2.x/intro.md

 The **Payments API**  was designed and implemented by NETOPIA Payments development team to be used in third party applications to cover the payment process.

-## Why NETOPIA Payments API
--   Fast and Secure
--   Full support for 3DSecure authentication
--   Easy to integrate with any third party application
--   Stellar support

 ## Prerequisites

 You should have a merchant account with NETOPIA.
 If you dont yet have one, start by **[creating it](https://netopia-payments.com/register/)**.